Abiben100/ADS1-Assignment-2/README.md

 ABOUT:
-This project is created to read data as CSV file using pandas as data frames and to select necessary parts of data, do a transpose of the cleaned data use statistical tools and methods to get the value of mean, median using describe() function and to plot the bar and line chart of selected countries for a selected period of time. develop plots and to plot a heatmap using seaborn.
+This project is created to read data as CSV file using pandas as data frames and to select necessary parts of data, do a transpose of the cleaned data use statistical tools and methods to get the value of mean, and median using the describe() function and to plot the bar and line chart of selected countries for a selected period of time. develop plots and plot a heatmap using
+Seaborn.

 PREREQUISITES:
-matplotlib.pyplot
+matplotlib
 pandas
 seaborn